chase-moskal/dbmage/readme.md

 ### subsection

-sometimes you don't want to be passing your whole database down to all your apps subsystems.
+sometimes you don't want to be passing your whole database down to all your app's subsystems.

 so you can carve off a subsection to pass relevant pieces along.